Your building work must comply with the Building Regulations 2010. To demonstrate this, you can submit an application to us.

 If you wish to pay by cheque, make it payable to New Forest District Council and post it to the address above.

-Full plan applications: payment is required when the application is submitted.
+Payment is required when the application is submitted.
 This will be clarified at the fee quote stage.
 If not approved, a resubmission of an amended scheme will generally be accepted without further payment.

-Building notice applications: a single fee is required on submission.
+A single fee is required on submission.
 The amount payable depends on the type of project.
 This will be confirmed in your fee quote.

-Regularisation applications: Fees are payable when the application is submitted.
+Fees are payable when the application is submitted.

-Reversion applications: Fees will be calculated following the first site visit.
+Fees will be calculated following the first site visit.